Best daily deals

 Shot of the inside of the Sony WH-CH710N earcups on red book with brass pen.

-The headband doesn’t fold down due to the lack of hinges, but the ear cups do rotate 90 degrees to lie flat.
+The headband doesn’t fold down due to the lack of hinges, but the ear cups rotate 90 degrees to lie flat.

-The Sony WH-CH710N also isn’t the sleekest-looking pair of headphones around (I still give that award to the Bose Noise Canceling Headphones 700).
+The Sony WH-CH710N isn’t the sleekest-looking pair of headphones around (I still give that award to the Bose Noise Canceling Headphones 700).
 It has a rounded design that doesn’t attract too much attention—right up my alley, even if I don’t particularly enjoy the silhouette of the headphones.
 Okay, you get the point: it isn’t a looker.
-That’s fine though, because it is really comfortable, and how it is when you’re wearing it is really what matters isn’t it?
+That’s fine though because it is really comfortable, and how it is when you’re wearing it is really what matters, isn’t it?
 The ear pads feature plush memory foam that’s comfortable for hours of constant use.

 Shot of the Sony WH-CH710N flat on a green jacket with focus on the inputs and buttons.